GMOD/Chado/docs/using_flyway.rst

 .. note::

-	Please the `Flyway getting started guide <https://flywaydb.org/getstarted/>`_ for more details before continuing.
+	Please read the `Flyway getting started guide <https://flywaydb.org/getstarted/>`_ for more details before continuing.

 Adding Flyway integration to an existing site
 ------------------------------------------------

-First, follow the `instructions for installing flyway <https://flywaydb.org/getstarted/firststeps/commandline>`_ using your distribution method of choice.
+First, follow the `instructions for installing Flyway <https://flywaydb.org/getstarted/firststeps/commandline>`_ using your distribution method of choice.
 You'll need to provide a ``flyway.conf`` file in your home directory which describes the connection details to your chado database.
 Here is an example configuration file:

 .. code-block:: bash